 The Praxis Conference has been in the making for over three years.
 ForgottenSong director and co-founder, Charles Davidson, moved to Washington D.C. to earn his PhD from George Mason University's (GMU) School of Conflict Analysis and Resolution (S-CAR).
 At GMU, Charles connected with Professor Patricia Maulden and both agreed that more could be done to connect scholars and practitioners for the sake of increasing effectiveness in humanitarian challenges.

-On August 18-19, 2017, George Mason University's School for Conflict Analysis and Resolution will host the First Annual Praxis Conference at the George Mason University Fairfax Campus.
+On August 18-19, 2017, George Mason University's School for Conflict Analysis and Resolution hosted the First Annual Praxis Conference at the George Mason University Fairfax Campus.
 The theme, entitled "Building Peace with Youth in Conflict" focused on bridging the knowledge gap between scholars and practitioners working with children and youth facing conflict and violence.

 The spectrum of engagement ranged from child soldiering, gang activity, civic activism, environmentalism, and peace work centered around current and ongoing conflicts and violence of all types.
 The conference saw participants from around a dozen states and seven countries and had an attendance in excess of 120 people.

 The conference was sponsored by George Mason University, The GMU School for Conflict Analysis and Resolution, The Dialogue & Difference Project at GMU and its Director, Dr. Patricia Maulden, and ForgottenSong, an NGO directed by GMU S-CAR Ph.D.
 Candidate, Charles Davidson.

 The Praxis Team